 Also, make sure the meter is running.
 Some taxi drivers might charge a ridiculously high fare by fooling you that the meter is broken.
 If you find such a taxi, refuse to take it and find another with a running meter.

 Moreover, every time you sit in a cab, check that the meter is moving properly.
 If it’s going outrageously fast, tell the cab driver to pull over before your fare comes to an unbelievable amount for a 2-mile ride.

 Cheap Tour Scam

-However, the next day, no one comes, and by noon, you realize you’ve been scammed.
+However, the next day, no one comes, and by noon, you realize you’ve been scammed!

-To prevent this, only book tours from authorized companies.
+To prevent this, book tours only from authorized companies.
 You can also ask your hotel’s front desk, and they’ll recommend reliable tours.

-How Safe Is San Jose Costa Rica?
+How Safe is San Jose, Costa Rica?
+What about other cities?

 Plus, here are some neighborhoods you might want to avoid: